-- Eldon Schafer Student Provides loans to students with short- - Students may borrow up to \$200 beginning the first day of the term through the ninth week of the - · No loans will be made during final exam week or between terms.
+Eldon Schafer Student • Provides loans to students with short-Loan Fund

+- term needs - Students may borrow up to \$200 beginning the first day of the term through the ninth week of the - No loans will be made during final exam week or between terms.
 Only one loan per student per term is permitted. - · A \$5 loan fee is charged. - · Loans must be repaid by the end of the seventh week of the term. - Applications are available at the Business Office.